hytrel16/Networking/README.md

-# Networking Protocols and Projects
+# Networking Projects and some of the Protocols.